-The shares advanced as much as 8 percent to 437.1 pence, the biggest intraday gain since July, and were up 7.6 percent at 11:58 a.m. in London.
-More than 6 million shares changed hands, about 2 1/2 times the three-month daily average.
+The shares advanced 9.5 percent to 443.3 pence, the biggest gain in more than three years, at the close of trading in London.
+More than 10 million shares changed hands, more than four times the three-month daily average.

 “The exercising of the call option is welcome as it gives the group full strategic control over the business,” Gavin Kelleher, an analyst at Goodbody who recommends buying the stock, said in a note.
 “Mobile continues to be a driver.”